 Certain Baird Private Equity Partnerships are not consolidated pursuant to the accounting rules disclosed in the consolidation section of footnote 2, Summary of Significant Accounting Policies.
-The Company's investment in partnerships not consolidated was \$1,375 and \$1,067 at December 31, 2019 and December 31, 2018, respectively, which is included within Securities Owned, at Fair Value on the Consolidated Statements of Financial Condition.
-Net assets of the partnerships not consolidated were \$687,734 and \$788,174 at December 31, 2019 and December 31, 2018, respectively.
+The Company's investment in partnerships not consolidated was \$3,779 and \$1,375 at December 31, 2020 and December 31, 2019, respectively, which is included within Securities Owned, at Fair Value on the Consolidated Statements of Financial Condition.
+Net assets of the partnerships not consolidated were \$835,169 and \$687,734 at December 31, 2020 and December 31, 2019, respectively.
 These partnerships were determined not to consolidate as the general partner (an affiliate) was not the primary beneficiary.
-The Company's economic interest in these partnerships range from 0.2% to 1% as of December 31, 2019 and December 31, 2018, respectively.
+The Company's economic interest in these partnerships range from 0.2% to 1% as of December 31, 2020 and December 31, 2019, respectively.
 In addition to the Company's economic interest, the Company also has management fee arrangements from the investment advisory services it provides to VIEs.
-The Company's maximum exposure to loss on the partnerships represents the Company's interest in unconsolidated partnerships and amounts due on open commitments in Baird private equity partnerships.
+The Company's maximum exposure of loss represents the Company's interest in unconsolidated partnerships and amounts of open commitments in Baird private equity partnerships.

 The Company has a controlling interest in limited liability companies that serve as general partners in various partnerships.
-The Company has committed a total of \$2,283 in amounts generally ranging up to \$794 to twelve different private equity partnerships.
-As of December 31, 2019, the Company has invested \$1,700 of committed amounts.
+The Company has committed a total of \$2,639 in amounts generally ranging up to \$794 to thirteen different private equity partnerships.
+As of December 31, 2020, the Company has invested \$1,799 of committed amounts.